Open-Source-Compliance/package-analysis/README.md

 ### License identification and conclusion

 As already explained in the overall process description a licensing expert will review the scanner findings.
-During the review depending on the scanner matches, the corresponding text sections and context in the files the following tasks are carried out:
+During the review depending on the scanner matches, the corresponding text sections and the context in the files the following tasks are carried out:
 * confirm scanner findings either file by file or via bulk statement
 * correct scanner findings either file by file or via bulk statement